ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 New redaction rules have been defined for both [Admin Node Manager](/docs/apim_administration/apigtw_admin/admin_node_mngr/) and API Gateway instances.
 New API Gateway installations now have these rules enabled by default.

-When upgrading existing installations, the default redaction files will be automatically installed.
+When upgrading existing installations, the default redaction files are automatically installed but not enabled.

-The new default rules are *not* included in existing configurations, so you must modify your product's configuration files manually to include the new redaction files.
+To enable new default rules, the redaction files must be included in existing configurations, Therefore, you must modify the configuration files of your product manually to include the new redaction files.

 {{< alert title="Note" >}}
 To ensure that a redaction output is compatible with API Gateway versions older than **May 2022 update**, observe the following: